fc-minecraft/hoc2023-md/scene2.md

 # Lawnmower

 ## Step 1
 Oops!
 The Smart Lawnmower isn't too smart right now.
 It's running over sprinkler heads and causing damage.
 Let's make it smarter by changing some parts of the code.
-We'll replace certain blocks with new ones so that the lawnmower first checks for sprinkler heads before it starts cutting the grass.
+You'll replace certain blocks with new ones so that the lawnmower first checks for sprinkler heads before it starts cutting the grass.

 #### ~ tutorialhint
 Remove the cut grass block with one of the other blocks in the tool box.